Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/exceptions/README.md

 - If the superclass method does not declare an exception, subclass overridden method cannot declare the checked exception but it can declare unchecked exception.

 - If the superclass method declares an exception, subclass overridden method can declare same, subclass exception or no exception but cannot declare parent exception.

+## Java Custom Exception :

+If you are creating your own Exception that is known as custom exception or user-defined exception.
+Java custom exceptions are used to customize the exception according to user need.

+By the help of custom exception, you can have your own exception and message.